AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Methodology

-Given that most current efforts in masked image modeling concentrate on natural images, with scant application in medical images, we propose a masked patches selection strategy tailored specifically for medical images.
-More specifically, the medical image $x$ is initially partitioned into $N$ equal-sized patches.
-Subsequently, each patch undergoes vectorization, and the resulting vectors are concatenated into a two-dimensional array.
-This array is then subjected to the k-means network for clustering.
-The cluster center point is set according to actual needs.
-In this paper, as only the segmentation of lesions is performed, the cluster center points are set as two categories: foreground (i.e., the image patch containing the lesion area) and background (i.e., the image patch that does not contain the lesion).
+Given that most current efforts in masked image modeling concentrate on natural images, with scant applications in medical images, we propose a masked patches selection strategy tailored specifically for medical images.

+Overall, the proposed masked patches selection (MPS) strategy is implemented by filtering and masking image patches containing lesions.
+First, the k-means algorithm is used for preliminary classification of the image patches, which are then prioritized based on their probability of containing lesions.
+Finally, the MPS selects and masks patches with higher probabilities to help the model specifically learn lesion features.

+Before clustering begins, the input medical image $x$ is divided into $N$ equal-sized patches.
+Each patch is independently vectorized into a one-dimensional vector.
+Subsequently, the vectorized results of all image patches are concatenated into a two-dimensional array for clustering using k-means.

+Since our ultimate goal is lesion segmentation, the k-means algorithm only needs to classify all image patches into two categories: foreground (i.e., patches containing lesion areas) and background (i.e., patches not containing lesions).
+Specifically, the k-means algorithm first randomly selects two patches as initial cluster centers.
+For each patch, calculate its distance to the two cluster centers and assign it to the category corresponding to the nearest one.
+Then, for each category, recalculate its cluster center (i.e., the centroid of all samples belonging to that category).
+These processes iterate continuously to optimize the clustering results.

 We divide all patches into two categories $x=\lbrace x_{i}, x_{\neg{i}}\rbrace$ through k-means clustering.
-The group with the lesser number is the foreground $x_{i}$ and the large number is the background $x_{\neg{i}}$.
-They are assigned category labels of $1$ and $0$ respectively, $label_ {x_{i}}=1$, $label_{x_{\neg{i}}}=0$.
-Then, according to the probability of being judged as the foreground (i.e., the distance from each patch to the center point of the foreground category), they are sorted from large to small, and a foreground-background ordered mask is performed according to the mask ratio.
+Considering the lesion areas are smaller than background areas, we set the group with the lesser number is the foreground $x_{i}$ and the bigger number is the background $x_{\neg{i}}$.
+They are assigned category labels of $1$ and $0$ respectively, e.g., $label_ {x_{i}}=1$, $label_{x_{\neg{i}}}=0$.
+Then, according to the probability of being judged as the foreground, they are sorted from large to small, and a foreground-background ordered mask is performed according to the mask ratio.
+Specially, the larger the distance from each patch to the center point of the foreground category, the greater the dissimilarity between its feature and the foreground cluster center, and accordingly, the greater the possibility that the patch is classified as foreground \cite{DHANACHANDRA2015764}.

-To validate the effectiveness of the masked patches selection strategy, we conducted a proof from the perspective of the uncertainty of the sampling strategy.
-Specifically, a reduced uncertainty of $\lbrace x_{i}, x_{\neg{i}}\rbrace$ indicates that the masked patches selection strategy can enhance the sampling strategy.
-We use entropy to measure the uncertainty of the joint probability distribution of samples $x_{i}$ and $x_{\neg{i}}$ under a given probability distribution $p(x_{i},x_{\neg{i}})$.